Considerations for Antiretroviral Use in Special Patient Populations

 Adolescents and Young Adults with HIV

-Key Summary and Panel’s Recommendations Regarding Adolescents and Young Adults with HIV
+Key Considerations and Recommendations Regarding Adolescents and Young Adults with HIV

 - Adolescents living with HIV largely belong to two distinct groups—those who acquired HIV in infancy and are heavily antiretroviral therapy (ART)-experienced, and those who acquired HIV more recently during their teens.

 - ART is recommended for all individuals with HIV (AI) to reduce morbidity and mortality and to prevent HIV transmission.
 Therefore, ART is also recommended for ART-naive adolescents.